whosonfirst/git-whosonfirst-data/README.md

  3 files changed, 4 insertions(+), 4 deletions(-)
 ```

-To install the pre-commit hook you will need to copy (or symlink) the [hooks/pre-commit](hooks/pre-commit) file to the `.git/hooks` folder in your copy of [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data).
+To install the pre-commit hook you will need to copy the [hooks/pre-commit](hooks/pre-commit) file to the `.git/hooks` folder in your copy of [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data).
+You can also symlink it so that updates and changes to the source will take effect immediately.
 For example:

 ```
 $> ln -s /usr/local/mapzen/git-whosonfirst-data/hooks/pre-commit /usr/local/mapzen/whosonfirst-data/.git/hooks/pre-commit
 ```

+### post-commit

+This is still a work in progress and you're probably best to not install it yet.
+See notes [in the code](hooks/post-commit) if you're curious.

 ## Dependencies